 The archives room collection is open to the public for research.
 Research inquiries will be answered but the staff can provide only limited research responses.
 Researchers should contact the library before making plans for research visits to assure availability of information and staff assistance.

-For more information, contact Gary Barefoot , Curator of the Free Will Baptist Historical Collection/College Archives.
+For more information, contact Gary Barefoot , Curator of the Free Will Baptist Historical Collection/University Archives.
 Please consult the Policy for Duplication and Usage for more information about how to obtain copies of items in the Archives.